CescaNeri/BigData-CloudPlatforms/big-data/introduction/intro.md

 # Big Data

-Nowadays, we produce more data than the capability of analyze them.
+Nowadays, we produce more data than the capability of analyzing them.

 - Data grows faster than energy on chip